solana-developers/solana-cookbook/docs/th/integrations/react-native.md

 If you want to hit the ground running, you สามารถ download the [Solana DApp Scaffold for React Native](https://github.com/solana-developers/dapp-scaffold-react-native).

-## Common issues when using @solana/web3.js in a React Native app
+## Common issues when โดยใช้ @solana/web3.js in a React Native app

 ### Error: While trying to resolve module superstruct from file